danbev/learning-nodejs/notes/snapshot.md

 // persistent_templates ends --
 ```

-After all of the template have been added, there is another macro that adds
+After all of the templates have been added, there is another macro that adds
 properties:
 ```c++
 id = 0;